thedemonsid/levi/Readme.md

 ## Description

-This project is a web application that uses a machine learning model to interpret sign language.
+This project is a web application that uses a machine learning model to interpret sign language and has Speech-to-text functionality for deaf indivisualds communicate well.The web app also consists of tutorials quizess and more.
 The frontend is built with React and the backend is a Node.js server.
 The machine learning model is implemented in a Jupyter notebook.

 ## Installation